ldselvera/titanic_classification_spark/README.md

 ## Notebooks

-The notebook titanic_spark.ipynb can be executed in Google Colab.
+The notebook [titanic_spark.ipynb](https://github.com/ldselvera/titanic_classification_spark/blob/main/titanic_spark.ipynb) can be executed in Google Colab.
 The only extra requirements are:

 * Execute installation commands
 * Import dataset

+The other notebooks are meant to be executed in a local system.